coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 }
 ```

-The above (de)multiplexes text/metadata, expands bibs, (de)serializes bibtex (and all fits more or less on one A4 paper)
+The above functions (de)multiplexe text/metadata, expands bibs, (de)serialize bibtex (and all fits more or less on one A4 paper)

 > above can be used as a startingpoint for LLVM's to translate/steelman to a more formal form/language.